 The Pygmalion effect

-How can the beliefs other people have about us alter our behaviour?
+Do you know what the Pygmalion effect?
+Have you wonder how can the beliefs other people have about us alter our behaviour?
 Can favourable expectations from our friends and the people who love us take us further than we thought we could go?
 And on the contrary, how often have we just not tried to do something, or done it badly from the simple fear of failure others have inculcated in us, from their lack of trust, or their invitation to resignation and abandonment?

 It is nothing fanciful to say that every day of our lives we do certain things because we’re responding, consciously or unconsciously, to what those around us expect of us, for good or for bad.
 Expectations could come from your friends, your partner, your boss and even your children.
 What other people expect of you can set off a chain of acts that take you way beyond what you would have expected, both in positive and negative ways.
 The principle that we behave in response to others’ beliefs and expectations is known in psychology as the Pygmalion effect.

-The strange name comes from the legend of Pygmalion, King of Cyprus in ancient times, and a talented sculptor.
+The strange name comes from the legend of Pygmalion, King of Cyprus in ancient times and a talented sculptor.
 Ovid recreated the myth in his “Metamorphoses”.
 Pygmalion, he tells, was a passionate sculptor who lived on the Isle of Crete.
 One day, inspired by the lovely Galatea, he carved a marble statue so beautiful he fell deeply in love with it, so deeply that he begged the gods to give life to her so that he could love her as a real woman.
-Venus decided to give him his wish, and gave life to the sculpture, who became the lover and companion Pygmalion so desired.
+Venus decided to give him his wish and gave life to the sculpture, who became the lover and companion Pygmalion so desired.
 His expectation and desire became a reality.

-As the legend tells, the Pygmalion Effect is the process by which beliefs and expectations one person holds about another can so affect the latter’s behaviour that he or she will be driven to confirm them.
+As the legend tells, the Pygmalion Effect is the process by which beliefs and expectations one person holds about another can affect the latter’s behaviour that he or she will be driven to confirm them.
 A good illustration of the Pygmalion Effect was given by George Bernard Shaw in his 1913 novel “Pygmalion”, based on the myth and later made into the film “My Fair Lady” by George Cukor in 1964.
 In the film, narcissistic professor Higgins (Rex Harrison) ends up falling in love with his creation, Eliza Doolittle (Audrey Hepburn) when he manages to turn a shabby, illiterate girl into a woman moulded to his phonetic, ethical and aesthetic expectations.

 Different specialists in psychology, economics, medicine and sociology have carried out very interesting research on the existence of the Pygmalion Effect and the power it has.
 Perhaps one of the best-known of these was carried out by Robert Rosenthal and Lenore Jackson.
 Known as “Pygmalion in the classroom”, the study consisted in informing a group of primary school teachers that their students had been given a test to evaluate their intellectual skills.
 Then, the teachers were told which of the students had obtained the highest scores.
 They were also told to expect better performance from these students.
 And so it happened.
 Eight months later the school year came to an end, and the “special” students had much better marks than all the rest.
 Nothing strange so far, right?
 But the interesting thing about the study is that the initial test was never actually given.
 The supposedly brilliant students were a randomly-picked 20% of the children, whose skills and abilities were actually not taken into account at all.
 So what had happened?
 How could a set of normal students have become the best of their groups by the end of the year?
 Simple: Rosenthal and Jacobson’s observations during the year showed that the teachers had created such high expectations on the students that they behaved in order to fulfil them.
 Somehow, the teachers had behaved in such a way that their perceptions of the students translated into individualised teaching practices that encouraged each student to confirm what they’d been told would happen.